 Tips to Achieve a Seamless Finish When Spraying Polycrylic

 Achieving a smooth finish with polycrylic is possible when the surfaces are lightly sanded.
-Make sure that the base coats of polycrylic have dried before you start to sand, as this will help ensure better adhesion and reduce dust particles from settling on your project.
+Make sure that the base coats of polycrylic have dried before you start to sand to ensure better adhesion and reduce dust particles from settling on your project.

-Our Top Picks for an HVLP Spray Gun for Polycrylic
+My Top HVLP Spray Gun Recommendations for Polycrylic

 1. Wagner Spraytech Flexio 590 Handheld HVLP Paint Sprayer